nickrowley/peatio/doc/README.md

 ## Ruby versions

-Peatio requires Ruby (MRI) 2.1.0+.
+Zimbitx requires Ruby (MRI) 2.1.0+.
 You will have to use the standard MRI implementation of Ruby.

 ## Hardware requirements